neoforged/.github/primers/1.22/index.md

         - `INNER_MOUTH`, `LOWER_MOUTH` - Part names for a mouth.
         - `SHELL` - Part name for a shell.
 - `net.minecraft.client.multiplayer.MultiPlayerGameMode#piercingAttack` - Initiates a lunging attack.
+- `net.minecraft.client.renderer`
+    - `DynamicUniforms`
+        - `CHUNK_SECTION_UBO_SIZE` - The uniform buffer object size for the chunk section.
+        - `writeChunkSections` - Writes a varargs of chunk sections to the uniform storage.
+        - `$ChunkSectionInfo` - The dynamic uniform for the chunk section.
+    - `GameRenderer#updateCamera` - Calls the setup function for the camera.
-- `net.minecraft.client.renderer.Sheets#CELESTIAL_SHEET` - The atlas for the celestial textures.
+    - `Sheets#CELESTIAL_SHEET` - The atlas for the celestial textures.
 - `net.minecraft.client.renderer.blockentity.BlockEntityWithBoundingBoxRenderer#STRUCTURE_VOIDS_COLOR` - The void color for a structure.
+- `net.minecraft.client.renderer.chunk.SectionRenderDispatcher$RenderSection#getVisibility` - Returns the current alpha of the chunk.
+- `net.minecraft.client.renderer.entity`
+    - `CamelHuskRenderer` - The entity renderer for a camel husk.
+    - `CamelRenderer#createCamelSaddleLayer` - Creates the saddle layer for the camel.
-- `net.minecraft.client.renderer.entity.NautilusRenderer` - The entity renderer for a nautilus.
+    - `NautilusRenderer` - The entity renderer for a nautilus.
+    - `ParchedRenderer` - The entity renderer for a parched.
 - `net.minecraft.client.renderer.entity.state`
     - `ArmedEntityRenderState`
         - `swingAnimationType` - The animation to play when swinging their hand.